A gunshot went off seemingly from nowhere, but it was from one of the officers at the young girl’s site, me.

 “She left after doing a bad thing with the beast-man.
 Daddy said she was a bad woman, so she left to find a way to stop it.
 He loved mommy with all his heart.
 He said she conjured the devil when they made me.
 The man kept me in the ground so I wouldn’t hurt him.
 The moon makes me wild, he said, but I don’t remember ever getting wild like that bad man.”

 “This all sounds like stories your daddy told you because he hurt you.”

 “Not daddy, no. He never hurt me, just the bad man.
 Mommy went to find Cecily, her sister, who lives in the forest in the North.
 My mommy came from a family of witches.
-They were mighty and could do lots and lots.
-She made a mistake making me with her magic.
-That is how the bad man found me and made me go with him into the woods.
+They were mighty powerful and could do lots and lots.
+Mommy made a mistake making me with her magics when she met daddy.
+It was the only way they could remain together.
+A love spell so that they would be the same.
+That is how the bad man found me, and he was ashamed of me and wanted to lock me away.
+The other made me go with him into the woods.
 I don’t remember what happened, but I felt different after.
 He would come to me once every full moon, and I feel him coming now!” she said, looking at me as terrified as a small child.